ana-balica/django-json-model-translations/README.md

 It is recommended to configure this list, as it allows `TranslationJSONField` to pick up on the list of languages without providing and maintaining them for each field separately.

+If you add new languages to `LANGUAGES` (which will innevitably happen), newly added language codes will not appear as keys in `TranslationJSONField` for existing objects.
+However the full list will be used when creating new objects.
+If you want to re-populate existing objects with new values, you will need to write a custom data migration.

 ### Reads & writes

 ```python